WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing

 \subsection{Individual-level Sleep Analytics}

-Next, we illustrate \wisleep's ability to perform sleep analytics for individual on-campus student users over the course of a semester.
-We randomly selected a subset of our user study participants and retrieved their WiFi events for approximately 70 days from the start of the semester till the semester-end.
+Next, we illustrate \wisleep's ability to perform sleep analytics for individual on-campus student users for a semester.
+We selected two users from our campus user study and retrieved WiFi events for approximately 70 days from the start of the semester till the semester-end.
 Note that we intentionally left out the first three weeks, as students were more likely to take this time still to settle into their student accommodation.

-Figure \ref{fig:longitudinal_sleep} illustrates the predicted sleep duration, averaged every three days for two anonymous users, P6 and P7.
-On the whole, both users display sleep inconsistencies throughout the semester.
-However, P7's sleep patterns seem fairly consistent at the start of the semester and showed high variability as they transitioned to mid-term week (20/10/2019 - 03/11/2019).
-The same observation can be made for P6, whose largest dip also occurred on 28/11/2019.
-It is important to note that for P6, the two lowest points (of 3-hours sleep) were attributed to missing data.
-For example, P6 was not detected to be in the primary residential location for four days between 29/10/2019 to 3/11/2019, resulting in a low average for sleep duration.
+Figure \ref{fig:longitudinal_sleep} illustrates the predicted sleep duration, averaged every three days for two users, $P6$ and $P7$. \transhealth{On the whole, both users display sleep inconsistencies throughout the semester.
+However, $P7$'s sleep patterns seemed fairly consistent at the start of the semester and showed high variability as they transitioned to mid-term week (20/10) until the end of the semester (19/12).}

-Figure \ref{fig:longitudinal_weekbreakdown} illustrates sleep regularity for users on weekdays and weekends each week, over the semester.
+\transhealth{Figure \ref{fig:longitudinal_weekbreakdown} illustrates the sleep regularity pattern for the two users on weekdays and weekends each week over the semester.